Lisabyy/DS4002_Project_3/README.md

 Add-on packages on Python Notebook:

-Add-on packages on R: ggplot2, dplyr,
+Add-on packages on R: ggplot2, dplyr

 Platform: Mac and Windows
 ## Section 2: A Map of our Documentation